 The third component, MONEY, completes the puzzle.
 Over the past 10 years there has been a steady rise in funding sources available to social Fellows.
 There are angel groups (for example, Investors Circle), foundations (Skoll Foundation, The Bill and Melinda Gates Foundation,and the Kauffman Foundation), social-impact banks (such as Triodos Bank in Europe), and a variety of emerging venture firms (see a great listhere, from Olivia Khalili of Cause Capital blog).

 At UC Berkeley, my students and I have completed a “Note on Social Impacting Investment” that can be used with MBA students to provide an overview of the options available.
 The Note, written in 2012, provides an overview of the wide range of emerging options for philanthropic and impact investing, along with overviews of 8 of the top funding organizations.
 To download and read the Note, click here: A Note on Social and Impact Investing

 Put them all together they spell “C-H-A-N-G-E”

-Put these three trends together — top-down government policy, rising desire of the Millenials for social entrepreneurship, and Conscious Capital — and one gets a very encouraging picture of impact that global social entrepreneurship is likely to have in the next 20 years.
-Scores of young minds desire to understand how they can become social entrepreneurs, governments (in the US and abroad) are likely to legislate in favor of the entrepreneurs and capital is becoming more available.
+Put these three trends together — top-down government policy, rising desire of the Millenials for social Fellowship, and Conscious Capital — and one gets a very encouraging picture of impact that global social Fellowship is likely to have in the next 20 years.
+Scores of young minds desire to understand how they can become social Fellows, governments (in the US and abroad) are likely to legislate in favor of the Fellows and capital is becoming more available.